researchspace/researchspace/README.md

 ```

 ### Setup IDE
-You can use various IDEs and text editors like Eclipse, IDEA, VSCode, Atom and Emacs to work on the projcet.
-While there exist some addons for JavaScript and Typescript in Eclipse, it is in principle possible to develop everything in only one IDE, e.g. Eclipse or IDEA.
+You can use various IDEs and text editors like Eclipse, IDEA, VSCode, Atom and Emacs to work on the project.
+While there exist some add-ons for JavaScript and Typescript in Eclipse, it is in principle possible to develop everything in only one IDE, e.g. Eclipse or IDEA.
 However, in particular for the JavaScript/TypeScript development it can be convenient to use editors such as VSCode, Atom or Emacs with much more powerful plugins.

 #### Eclipse
 If you are used to develop in Eclipse, you can automatically generate a new Eclipse project by executing the `build.sh`, which is located in the project root folder.